Skip to main content

 Testing and diagnosis of PDA

-Neonatologists — doctors who care for premature babies — work with the Cardiac Center doctors at Children's Hospital to diagnose and treat PDA in newborns.
-Older infants and children with PDAs are most often sent to our Cardiac Center after their primary care physicians notice a heart murmur.
+Neonatologists — doctors who care for premature babies — work with the Cardiac Center team at Children's Hospital of Philadelphia (CHOP) to diagnose and treat PDA in newborns and premature babies.
+Older infants and children with PDAs are typically referred to the Cardiac Center with a heart murmur.

 • Chest X-ray

-Some infants with PDA have other heart defects and will require additional tests, including cardiac catheterization and cardiac MRI .
+Some infants with PDA have other heart defects and will require additional tests, including cardiac catheterization and cardiac MRI (magnetic resonance imaging).

 Treatment for patent ductus arteriosus

-Small PDAs often close on their own, so some patients may not require any treatment.
-If your child has a larger PDA, your doctor might recommend that the PDA be closed.
+Small PDAs often close on their own, so some children may not require any treatment.
+If the PDA is large, your child’s cardiologist may recommend closing the PDA.

-In most cases, a PDA can be closed during a cardiac catheterization procedure.
-During this procedure, an interventional cardiologist will insert a thin tube (catheter) through a vein and/or artery in the leg, then guide it in and around the heart.
-A tiny device is then inserted to block the PDA.
+During a cardiac catheterization procedure, an interventional cardiologist will insert a thin tube (catheter) through a vein or artery in the leg and then guide it in and around the heart.
+A tiny device is then inserted to block blood flow to the PDA.
+This procedure can be done for premature babies and older children.

-In the most complex cases of PDA, surgery may be required.
-Cardiothoracic surgeons at CHOP will use stitches or clips to close the PDA, typically through an incision in between the ribs on the left side of the chest.
+In complex cases of PDA, surgery may be required.
+CHOP’s cardiothoracic surgeons use stitches or clips to close the PDA, typically through an incision in between the ribs on the left side of the chest.

 Outlook for PDA

-Because of enormous strides in medicine and technology, today most children with patent ductus arteriosus go on to lead productive lives as adults.
+Because of enormous strides in medicine and technology, today most children with patent ductus arteriosus go on to lead productive lives as adults and do not require ongoing cardiology care.

 Follow-up care for PDA